 But why?

-- While bigger market teams can eat millions of dollars, one bad contract can sink an entire small-market squad (see Chris Davis).
+- While bigger market teams can eat millions of dollars, one bad contract can sink an entire small-market squad’s budget (see Chris Davis).

 - The market inefficiencies uncovered by GMs like Billy Beane have been patched up.
 Every team can now access cutting-edge technology and advanced analytics to evaluate talent.

-- Brilliant execs who succeed with less are eventually poached by richer teams (see Andrew Friedman, Farhan Zaidi, and many others).
+- The seemingly brilliant execs who succeed with less are eventually poached by richer teams (see Andrew Friedman, Farhan Zaidi, and many others).

 As the famous Moneyball line goes, “There are rich teams and there are poor teams…then there’s 50 feet of crap, and then there’s us.”

-Here are the smallest market teams in Major League Baseball – broken down by market size, franchise value, payroll, stadium capacity, and more.
+Here are the smallest market teams in Major League Baseball right now – broken down by market size, franchise value, payroll, stadium capacity, and more.

 - 1.)
 Milwaukee Brewers